-The associated ground speed is approximately 427 kts needed to cover the distance between the respective rings (headings, roughly equal to true track, and distances are as per google earth).
-Geolocations of placemarks are exactly the same as the ones used in the BFO calculator (slightly tweaked to reproduce exact BTOs).
-A speed of 427 kts is consistent with fuel calculations provided by the ATSB in their June/August 2014 report (p.
+The associated ground speed is approximately 425 kts needed to cover the distance between the respective rings (headings and distances are as per google earth).
+Geolocations of placemarks are exactly the same as the ones used in the BFO calculator (slightly tweaked to reproduce exact BTOs), while placemark names indicate rounded latitude.
+A speed of 425 kts is consistent with fuel calculations provided by the ATSB in their June/August 2014 report (p.
 46).
 The calculated crash point is close to the centre of, and within, the priority area identified by the ATSB in that report, but later abandoned.